astradzhao/muras-lite/README.md

 # Muras: Multimodal RAG Assessment Suite

 A pluggable evaluation framework for multimodal RAG systems.
+Inspired by https://github.com/explodinggradients/ragas.
+This is currently just a personal project.

 ## 🚀 Quick Start